View as Map

 a picture of asian food

-Asian Spice (Photo credit: Jackie Tran)
+Asian Spice (Photo by Jackie Tran)

 Asian Spice

 Of all the culinary regions of China, Canton was most influential on American Chinese cuisine — so look for Canton-trained chefs for a glimpse into the roots of American Chinese cuisine.
 The freshness translates well at Asian Spice, with Canton Style Pan-Fried Noodles tasting light and delicate.
 Tan uses less oil and you won’t miss it at all.
+Furthermore, Asian Spice was named one of the ‘Top 100 Chinese Restaurants’ in the U.S.

 Steam Buns at Chef Wang (Credit: Jackie Tran)